 Honestly hands down my favourite town I’ve visited in England!
 Bourton is so quaint and beautiful.
-Special props to the boyfriend for doing his researching and finding this gem in The Cotswolds.
-The best way to describe this place is say this is a sleepy Sunday village (unless you are travelling in the summer!) and really good for a walk around.
+Special props to the boyfriend for doing his research and finding this gem in The Cotswolds.
+The best way to describe this place is to say this is a sleepy Sunday village (unless you are travelling in the summer!) and really good for a walk around.

-Perfect for: Cute small independent shops, walks with the doggo, cream teas & pasties and picture perfect bridges.
+Perfect for: Cute small independent shops, walks with the doggo, cream teas & pasties and picture-perfect bridges.

-Perfect for: Punting, beautiful historic buildings, food, markets and looking through the window and day dreaming about the Cambridge Satchel company.
+Perfect for: Punting, beautiful historic buildings, food, markets and looking through the window and daydreaming about the Cambridge Satchel company.

 I was taken there for my birthday once and I’ve been begging the boyfriend to take me back for the pie and mash alone!
 Similar to Cambridge in terms of historical beautiful buildings and a good food scene, this place is a little more modern and I feel it is divided in to old town and new town.
 There is a massive shopping centre here but also an old shopping arcade which hides the best cookies and pie and mash in the world.

-Perfect for: a weekend get away, shopping, historical buildings, food and bikes!
+Perfect for: a weekend getaway, shopping, historical buildings, food and bikes!